adrianpueyo/KnobScripter/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Thanks to the awesome Nuke community!
+Hope you enjoy this.